alanng10/Lang/Docue/a.md

 The letter "C" refers to interpreted that is applicable to all.
 The letter "X" refers to generality that is applicable to all.
 The letter "a" refers to instance of alpha.
+The letter "c" refers to instance of interpreted.
 The letter "x" refers to instance of generality.